kerolloz/04-CS-Second-Term/wireless-communication.md

   space loss than the 802.11a device, at 5 GHz.
   ```

 - Suppose that an 802.11a device moves away from a transmitter.
-As the signal strengthdecreases, which one of the following might the device or the transmitter do toimprove the signal quality along the way?
+As the signal strength decreases, which one of the following might the device or the transmitter do to improve the signal quality along the way?

   a.
 Aggregate more channels
   b.
 Use more radio chains